whai362/PVT/README.md

 # Updates
+- (2022/08/09) Application examples for polyp segmentation (polyp-pvt) and vision-language modeling.
 - (2020/06/21) Code of PVTv2 is released!
 PVTv2 largely improves PVTv1 and works better than Swin Transformer with ImageNet-1K pre-training.

 # Pyramid Vision Transformer